 Use Default Fusion Set Per App

 Each app is assigned a default mobile integration template or “Fusion Set” to save and store a user’s work on Appdome.
 This Fusion Set changes as the user’s feature and service selections change.
-Each time a user clicks “Fuse My App,” the services contained in this Fusion Set are applied to the app.
+Each time a user clicks “Build My App,” the services contained in this Fusion Set are applied to the app.

 Create a Custom Fusion Set